Bachelor of Arts in Accounting

 The bachelor’s in accounting was created to offer you a broad understanding of the accounting discipline.
 When pursuing your accounting degree online, you will start off with the basics, learning the debits and credits.
 Afterwards, you will be introduced to more intermediate topics.
 You will develop analytical, technical, and other practical accounting skills that will be necessary when pursuing a career in accounting.
 The curriculum covers the principles of budgeting, costing, reporting, and accounts analysis.
 Upon completion of your online accounting degree, you will be able to:

-- Employ technology tools related to the area of accounting
+- Apply technology tools related to the area of accounting

 - Integrate accounting and finance information in business decision making